denis-korchagin95/fsmconv/README.md

 The rules of FSA have to be written by next format: `STATE to STATE by CHARACTERS` or `STATE -> STATE by CHARACTERS`.
 For example `q0 -> q1 by 'a'`.

-To mark some states as initial or finished you can use directives 'initial' or 'final':
+To mark some states as initial or final you can use directives 'initial' or 'final':

 `#initial q0;` or `#final q1, q2;`